AkshayJay29/quiz/README.md

     - The navigation bar is clearly presented in all pages for the customers to find with ease and it is easily navigable.

-* As a customer, I want to easily work through the quiz.
+* As a user, I want to easily work through the quiz.

-    - The
+    - The website's home page and quiz follows a consistent color scheme of red, white and dark blue.
+These three colors compliment each other and are easy to the eye.

+    - Befoe starting the quiz, each new participant is presented a set of quiz rules on how to rightfully complete the quiz

+    - There is a quiz timer, which counts down from 180 seconds, to clearly let the user know how much time they have left to complete the quiz.

-* As a customer, I want to find social media links to the business.
+* As a user, I want to find social media links to the company's social media accounts.

-    - The footer provides link to the business' social media channels.
+    - The footer provides link to the company's social media channels (note: the website links take you straight to the home pages of the social media apps and not the afc company- as afc is fictional).

-* As a customer, I want to be able to sign up directly from the website.

-    - The sign up page provides a form for the customer to sign up to the programme.

-* As a customer, I want to easily find the business' location.

-    - The home page contains a session times section which clearly provides the location for each session, as well as what time it takes takes place.

 ### Code Validation

-* The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - W3C Markup Validator found an error concerning headings not being included on the main and book now images.
-The section tag was replaced for a div tag to correct this.

-    - Another error found by W3C Markup Validator was concerning a percentage value used inside the iframe tag to declare the width property on the Book Now page.
-The width and height properties for the iframe were declared inside the CSS file instead.

-    -  W3C CSS Validator found no errors or warnings on my CSS.

 ### Tools Testing